ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 Since Catalogs effectively control what models and distributions RLlib uses under the hood, they are also part of RLlib’s configurations.
-As the primary entry point for configuring RLlib, AlgorithmConfig is the place where you can configure the Catalogs of the RLModules that are created.
+As the primary entry point for configuring RLlib, :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` is the place where you can configure the Catalogs of the RLModules that are created.
-You should set the catalog by going through the SingleAgentRLModuleSpec or MultiAgentRLModuleSpec of an AlgorithmConfig.
+You set the catalog by going through the :py:class:`~ray.rllib.core.rl_module.rl_module.SingleAgentRLModuleSpec` or :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModuleSpec` of an AlgorithmConfig.
-That is, in heterogeneous multi-agent cases, you need to modify the MultiAgentRLModuleSpec.
+For example, in heterogeneous multi-agent cases, you modify the MultiAgentRLModuleSpec.

 .. image:: images/catalog/catalog_rlmspecs_diagram.svg
     :align: center

-The following example shows how to configure the Catalogs of the RLModules that are created by PPO.
+The following example shows how to configure the Catalog of an :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` created by PPO.

 .. literalinclude:: ../../../rllib/examples/catalog/basics/catalogs_in_algo_configs.py
     :language: python